harshitpaunikar1/reliable-browser-video-calling/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to write a README that explains the problem, solution, and how to review the project so the final result looked a bit more complete.
 Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
 I spent part of the day just reducing confusion between components, names, and responsibilities.
 - Deliverable: Ended the day with project README in hand, plus a few side notes on what still needed fixing later.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2025-07-31 - Day 12: Polish wrap

+- Task summary: Used the last day on Reliable Browser Video Calling to slow down and finish the loose ends.
+I mainly had to do a final pass for clarity, consistency, and first-impression quality and make sure the project told a clean story from start to finish.
+I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
+There were a few moving parts here, so I kept simplifying the plan in my head before touching anything else.
+- Deliverable: Finished with final polish looking decent enough to call this version done, even if I could still nitpick a few things.
+There were still a couple of loose parts, but nothing serious enough to block the next step.